The Visiting Naturalist

 In the winter, Gahagan’s educator travels to schools and libraries across northern Michigan to deliver a single-topic wildlife program called “The Visiting Naturalist”.
 The theme of this program rotates each year through one of four topics that each showcases a different group of predatory mammals: Wolf Songs, Cat Tales, Bear Tracks and WOW - the Wonder of Weasels.
 The program provides a rich learning experience to elementary-aged students and uses puppet shows, displays and hands-on activities to impress upon children the need for responsible stewardship of wild places and wild animals.
-Students are also able to touch and handle pelts, skulls and other natural props from the collection of educational materials that Gahagan developed with assistance from conservation groups like the National Wildlife Federation.
+Students are also able to touch and handle pelts, skulls and other natural props from the collection of educational materials developed with assistance from conservation groups like the National Wildlife Federation.

 + Roscommon Area Public Schools